And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 You bet, sir.

-Hey, uh the reason I was calling, uh in talking yesterday um uh with the president speaking to the governors, um I really felt like that entire uh speech that he gave was just a socialist manifesto, and uh we should just keep replaying clips of that until the next uh election.
+Hey, the reason I was calling, in talking yesterday with the president, speaking to the governors, I really felt like that entire speech that he gave was just a socialist manifesto.

-But um even in the president trying to give a very backhanded compliment to to um uh the the private sector and to private industry and to entrepreneurialism as a whole.
+But even in the president trying to give a very backhanded compliment to the private sector and the private industry and to entrepreneurialism as a whole, he made the comment.

-He said that it was the research and development that was really the the roots and the foundation to that growth, and that it was the government that led the way in research.
+He said that while he understood that it was going to be the businesses and the private sector that led to the resurgence of the economy, he said that it was the research and development that was really the roots and the foundation to that growth, and that it was the government that led the way in research.

-And it was just a total of well, is it's the benevolence of the government that even gives the business the ability to to make the economy grow.
+And it was just a total of, well, it's the benevolence of the government that even gives the business the ability to make the economy grow.

-They they believe, they believe that government picks and chooses winners.
+They believe that government picks and chooses winners.

-They believe that government somehow funds uh research and development.
+believe that government somehow funds research and development.

-Yeah, it i to people like myself, i it just it almost makes you sick to your stomach when you hear that.
+To people like myself, it almost makes you sick to your stomach when you hear that.

-And it and more so when you hear it and it's not challenged anymore.
+And more so when you hear it and it's not challenged anymore.

-And that's what was so frustrating in in listening to that.
+And that's what was so frustrating in listening to that.

 They don't want to get into a debate with him.

-The national governor's meeting of the president has to show up.
+The national governor's meeting and the president has to show up.

-I mean, this is this is have you ever have you ever gotten an invitation to something, you agreed to go to it in the day of the event?
+I mean, this is this is, have you ever gotten an invitation to something?

-Why did I don't want to do this?
+Why did I, ah, I don't want to do this.

 Why did I agree?